Skeyelab/Pulse24Sync/README.md

 - Check that the DAW is playing (plugin only generates pulses during playback)

 ### Build errors
-- Ensure you have the required build tools installed
+- Ensure you have CMake 3.15+ installed
-- Check that Projucer is available at the expected location
+- Check that your compiler supports C++17
 - Verify internet connection (JUCE will be downloaded automatically)

 ## License